-Maintenance of the TIP based on the Metropolitan Transportation Plan with input from the Department of Transportation and Development, affected local government bodies, and the public with particular attention to environmental justice issues.

-Continued monitoring of the air quality conformity status of the TIP with input from affected agencies and public participation.

-Maintain a financially constrained TIP.

-Perform technical analysis at the project level to determine compatibility, usefulness, and financial feasibility when considered for inclusion in the TIP.
+- Maintenance of the TIP based on the Metropolitan Transportation Plan with input from the Department of Transportation and Development, affected local government bodies, and the public with particular attention to environmental justice issues. - Continue to monitor the air quality conformity status of the TIP with input from affected agencies and public participation. - Maintain a financially constrained along with the new procedures implemented for the TIP - Perform technical analysis at the project level to determine compatibility, usefulness, and financial feasibility when considered for inclusion in the TIP.